3. Non-Negotiable Guidelines

 - Definitions:

-- Leader: The project team leader responsible for overseeing all operations, managing volunteers, and ensuring the success of the project.
+- Team Leader: The project team leader responsible for overseeing all operations, managing volunteers, and ensuring the success of the project.

 - Staff or Volunteer: International volunteers who help run and lead the project, contributing to its daily operations and overall mission.